 A band name can achieve many things.
-In terms of good advertising, choosing something that is catchy is in many ways beneficial—will the name stick out on a bill, or linger in someone’s mind?
+Think of it in terms of good advertising.
+Try choosing something catchy which can be beneficial in many ways.
+Will the name stand out on a bill, or linger in someone’s mind?
 How will it look on a shirt?

 In some cases, choosing a band name is a way to align yourself with a group or genre.
 “The Ramones” sounds awfully similar to “The Clash” or “The Descendents,” doesn’t it?

 Or, you could choose to stand out with your band name.
 “Frank Zappa and the Mothers of Invention” almost begs the question, “What did they invent?”

 Other times, a band name encompasses the identity of the group.
 Think Blues Traveler, the various influences which helped create their signature integrated bluesy sound.
 The name almost makes too much sense.